integeruser/jgltut/README.md

 Learning Modern 3D Graphics Programming with LWJGL
 --------------------------------------------------
 This project is a port of *[Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/index.html)* tutorials to Java using LWJGL and it is distributed in the hope that it will be useful (original C++ source code [here](https://bitbucket.org/alfonse/gltut/wiki/Home)).
-The tutorials can be found in the package `fcagnin.jgltut`.
+The tutorials can be found in the package `jgltut`.
 In this project is also included a port of the *[Unofficial OpenGL SDK](https://bitbucket.org/alfonse/unofficial-opengl-sdk/wiki/Home)*, which contains a small math library (derived from the [GLM math library](http://glm.g-truc.net/)), a DDS texture loader and other useful stuff, widely used throughout the tutorials.
-This stuff is collected in the package `fcagnin.jglsdk`.
+This stuff is collected in the package `jglsdk`.
 I have included in this repository all the files needed to run the tutorials so you don't need to download anything else (except the LWJGL library).

 To try the tutorials without building the source code, you can download the runnable jars included in the [Releases](https://github.com/integeruser/jgltut/releases) section.
 Several tutorials print various messages to console: launch the jar from the terminal / command prompt with the command `java -jar jgltut-<version>` to be able to view the output.